How To Clean Car Emblems and Grilles

 Key Takeaways:

-- Wash car grilles and emblems in the pre-wash phase after spraying the car with snow foam.
+- Wash the car grill and emblems in the pre-wash phase after spraying the car with snow foam.

 - Use an extremely soft auto-detailing brush.